Facts About the GED® Test in MarylandFor more information about the GED Tests in Maryland, click here.

 - Is a Maryland resident at the time of testing;

-- is a least 17 years old; and
+- is at least 18 years old; and

 Meets both of the following requirements: